What is a Regulatory Incubator?

 Sturgeon Ventures is Authorised and Regulated by the FCA, helping you to work towards your FCA Authorisation by delivering bespoke solutions to our clients.

-ange can be complex, costly, time-consuming and seemingly ineffective, regardless of the resources you commit.
+complex, costly, time-consuming and seemingly ineffective, regardless of the resources you commit.
 Working with Sturgeon and the team is a way to engage with continuous innovation and Sturgeon’s network of partners who collaborate on solutions.

 The industry also calls our service a regulated umbrella, hosted regulatory platform, hosted regulatory solution or regulated hosting.
 However we see ourselves as a short and long term trusted partner, not just for a rainy day.